Does My Child Have a Reading Problem?

-As a parent, when you begin to suspect that your child has a reading problem you may be feeling worried but are not sure if your concerns are justified.
-Many parents will notice their child struggling but don’t know where to go for help.
+Do you suspect your child may have a reading problem, but are worried about making a fuss about nothing?
+You might notice your child struggling but don’t know where to go for help.
 Teachers may say your child’s reading is within normal range for grade level but you may still be feeling uneasy.

-If you are reading this I will presume that your instincts suggest there is a problem.
+If you are reading this, I will presume your instincts suggest there is a problem.
 My advice is to always trust your intuition.

 Don’t despair – it’s never too late to make a difference!